 On June 3, 1978, the body of an unidentified male was found lying on the pavement of Division Street, east of Corona Avenue in Long Beach.
 The victim had succumbed to his injuries and was determined deceased at the scene.
 LBPD Homicide Detectives responded to investigate the incident.
 The victim became known as “John Doe 1978” as a result of his identity being unattainable, however, he was believed to have been between 15 and 19 years old.
+His case was logged into NamUs as UP4428.

 Over the last four decades, several generations of LBPD Homicide Detectives diligently worked the case, even expanding the investigation internationally to other countries in their attempt to identify the victim.
 Despite their hard work, all investigative leads were ultimately exhausted, and the case went cold.